 Meanwhile, hand sanitizer you don’t use just sits there and the alcohol continues to slowly evaporate.

 Our advice?
 Purchase sanitizer for hands as you need it.

 For instance, pick up a new bottle of hand sanitizer as your current bottle reaches below the halfway point.
 This will ensure you always have a fresh bottle of hand sanitizer ready to go when you need it.

 If you are buying for an office, try to purchase one jug per dispenser at first, then increase or decrease your ordering supplies based on how quickly people go through that sanitizer.
-It may be helpful to keep a chart of hand sanitizer use or to measure the dispensers at regular intervals.
+It may be helpful to keep a chart of hand sanitizers use or to measure the dispensers at regular intervals.

-Even though hand sanitizer expires eventually, it’s still one of the best disinfecting tools we have at our disposal to combat both COVID-19 and regular pathogens.
+Even though a hand sanitizer expires eventually, it’s still one of the best disinfecting tools we have at our disposal to combat both COVID-19 and regular pathogens.
 It’s important to keep using hand sanitizer regularly, and intelligently, as we stay healthy and pull together throughout this pandemic.

 Let us know if you have any further questions!

 A trace of alcohol poisoning can occur in children who consume even a small amount of alcohol sanitizer for hands.
 There is no need to worry if your children eat with or lick their hands after using a sanitizer for hands.